Embed This Data

 - GDP (PPP):

 - FDI Inflow:

-The average tariff rate of 18.9 percent is quite high due to the country’s reliance on tariffs to finance the government.
-New foreign investment is subject to screening, and the current government has suggested nationalization of the Bahamas Telecommunications Company.
-The diversified banking sector remains stable, although the number of non-performing loans has increased.
+The average tariff rate is a relatively high 13 percent due to the government’s reliance on tariffs as a major source of revenue.
+The government screens new foreign investment and restricts investment in certain sectors of the economy.
+The banking sector is diversified and remains stable and well capitalized, although the number of non-performing loans has increased.